DDeets22/OSLab/README.md

-# OSLab
+# OSLab PLEASE READ THIS
-operating systems lab for KSU fall semester 2023
+operating systems lab for KSU fall semester 2023, i actually got this working in the end. allthough for some reason you have to hit controll C to exit after it is done producing 98 numbers

 these files are c++